elisdanga/Additional_Resources/Haskell Classes/Week_14 - Preparation for test 1 (part 2)/README.md

 # Tasks

-# By using the soltions to the tasks from last week, solve tasks 1 and 2.
+# By using the solutions to the tasks from last week, solve tasks 1 and 2.

 # Task 1
 One of the main components of The Enigma Machine is a system of rotors.
 A rotor can be represented with the functions already defined in last week's tasks 4 and 5.
 The message, then, is passed from rotor to rotor until we reach the final one, the result from which is the final encrypted message.
-Your task is to write a function that accepts an alphabet, a list of rotors and a message and returns its encrypted eqivalent.
+Your task is to write a function that accepts an alphabet, a list of rotors and a message and returns its encrypted equivalent.

 Test case: